aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`results_plugins:Calibrate Results`
      - Allows results held in memory to be calibrated.

+   * - :ref:`results_plugins:Update Results Bounds`
+     - Allows the bounds of the results to be updated.

+   * - :ref:`results_plugins:Convert Results`
+     - Allows results held in memory to be converted to different units.

    * - :ref:`results_plugins:Show Results Header`
      - Shows the header information from any support localisation results file format.